immersve/immersve-docs/docs/guides/authentication.md

     ```

 2. Invoke the wallet's signing capability to get a signature for the challenge message.
 This part's implementation is specific to the wallet used, but it is fair to say that this abstract function is available in all wallets.
-3. Submit the signed challenge with its signature to Immersve:
+3. [Submit the signed challenge with its signature](../api-reference/authentication/login) to get the authentication token

-    **POST /api/siwe/login**

-    Request:

-    ```json
-    {
-    	"message": "app.sb1.lol wants you to sign in with your Ethereum account:\n0xA3058369d6A481B1ff08F62B352409c3D709De9b\n\nSign in with Ethereum to the app.
-This request will not trigger a blockchain transaction or cost any gas fees.\n\nURI: https://app.sb1.lol\nVersion: 1\nChain ID: 1\nNonce: 2hFm7TDbZmerUgnrJ\nIssued At: 2022-08-11T22:29:48.244Z", "signature": "0xbf..."
-    }
-    ```

-    Response:
-    ```json
-    {
-    	"token": string //JWT token>
-    }
-4. The token is both access token and identity token and should be used for consequent requests to protected resources.
+4. The received token should be used for consequent requests to protected resources in the `Authorization` header